Fiscal Sponsorship

 If I receive an honorarium, how much will I receive?

 This varies with particular projects.
 However, grants normally pay for only a portion of production costs.
-Artists should be ready to seek out and show proof of other methods and sources of funding.
-As a matter of policy, we also prefer that you develop various kinds of non-monetary or in-kind resources to help support your project.
+Artists should be ready to seek out other methods and sources of funding.
+We also prefer that you develop various kinds of non-monetary or in-kind resources to help support your project.
 We believe that such an effort on your part encourages collaboration and cooperation within our extended community.

 How much money should I ask for?

-The full proposal form includes a link to an optional Budget Template which will help you articulate and calculate all the possible costs of creating your project, as well as provide you with a clear understanding of which expenses are eligible for Honoraria funding.
+The full proposal form includes a link to a Budget Template which will help you articulate and calculate all the possible costs of creating your project, as well as provide you with a clear understanding of which expenses are eligible for Honoraria funding.

 What expenses are eligible for funding?